Protecting Xamarin Apps

 If you are developing a cross-platform Xamarin app (for example, with Xamarin.Forms), you will need to integrate Dotfuscator into the app project for each target platform in the solution.
-As shown in the diagrams above, Dotfuscator's position in the build process is slightly different for each platform, and Dotfuscator sometimes needs to have unique configuration settings for each platform (e.g. Root Checks on Android, or a renaming exclusion that is only necessary on iOS).
+As shown in the diagrams above, Dotfuscator's position in the build process is slightly different for each platform, and Dotfuscator sometimes needs to have unique configuration settings for each platform (e.g. Root Checks and Tamper Checks on Android, or a renaming exclusion that is only necessary on iOS).

 Dotfuscator only needs to be integrated into output projects that produce mobile app packages, such as an Android project that produces an APK.
 When Dotfuscator protects these output projects, it will also automatically protect all assemblies packaged as part of that project.
 You do not need to integrate Dotfuscator into library projects, such as NET Standard Libraries or Portable Class Libraries (PCLs), that are used by the output projects, because those libraries are automatically protected when packaged.
 For more information, see Choosing Which Projects to Protect.

 For each output project you integrate Dotfuscator into, you also need to decide what build configurations you want the protection applied to.
 The default configuration provided in the instructions will protect Release, Ad-Hoc, and AppStore configurations.
 The Ad-Hoc and AppStore configurations are only used by iOS projects.
 For more information, see Choosing Which Configurations to Protect.